 Another common failed DNS test is the lack of a reverse PTR record.
 PTR records are optional; many sites to not configure them.
 PTR errors are normal and can be ignored.

-Whenever you troubleshoot the DNS service you should first temporarily stop the DNS Client service.
 The DNS Client service caches results from the DNS service.
 This includes “negative” results where an address is not found.
-You should temporarily stop the DNS Client service to avoid confusion while you are troubleshooting DNS.
+You can temporarily stop the DNS Client service to avoid confusion while you are troubleshooting DNS.

 To assist you in troubleshooting DNS problems, upon each boot